 4.2.
 Non-Use.
 Receiving Party agrees that it will take reasonable measures to protect the secrecy of and avoid disclosure and unauthorized use of the Confidential Information of Disclosing Party.
 Without limiting the foregoing, Receiving Party will take at least those measures that it takes to protect its own most important confidential information.
 Receiving Party agrees (i) not to use any Confidential Information of Disclosing Party for any purpose except to perform its obligations or exercise its rights under this Agreement and (ii) not to disclose any Confidential Information of Receiving Party to third parties or to such party's employees, officers, agents, contractors or other representatives (“Personnel”), except to those Personnel of Receiving Party who need or have access to such Confidential Information in order to perform works in connection with this Agreement and are subject to confidentiality obligations consistent with those of this Agreement.

 4.3.
 Exceptions.
-Disclosing Party agrees that these confidentiality obligations will not apply to any information that Receiving Party can document (a) is or becomes generally available to the public; (b) was in its possession or known by it prior to receipt from Disclosing Party; (c) was rightfully disclosed to it without restriction by a third party; and/or (d) was independently developed without use of any Confidential Information of Disclosing Party.
+Disclosing Party agrees that these confidentiality obligations will not apply to any information that Receiving Party can document (i) is or becomes generally available to the public; (ii) was in its possession or known by it prior to receipt from Disclosing Party; (iii) was rightfully disclosed to it without restriction by a third party; and/or (iv) was independently developed without use of any Confidential Information of Disclosing Party.
 Nothing in this Section 4 precludes either party from disclosing the other party’s Confidential Information as required by law or a legal process, provided that such party (a) gives the other party prior written notice sufficient to permit the other party to contest the disclosure or seek a protective order (or other confidential treatment) and (b) reasonably cooperates with the other party in limiting the disclosure.
-In addition, a party may disclose information concerning this Agreement and the transactions contemplated under this Agreement, including providing a copy of this Agreement, to any or all of the following: (a) potential acquirers, merger partners, investors and their personnel, attorneys, auditors and investment bankers, solely in connection with the due diligence review of such party by persons and provided that the disclosures are made in confidence, (b) the party’s outside accounting firm, or (c) the party’s outside legal counsel.
+In addition, a party may disclose information concerning this Agreement and the transactions contemplated under this Agreement, including providing a copy of this Agreement, to any or all of the following: (1) potential acquirers, merger partners, investors and their personnel, attorneys, auditors and investment bankers, solely in connection with the due diligence review of such party by persons and provided that the disclosures are made in confidence, (2) the party’s outside accounting firm, or (3) the party’s outside legal counsel.

 4.5.
 Equitable Remedies.
 Receiving Party acknowledges that in the event of a breach of this Section 4 by Receiving Party, substantial injury could result to Disclosing Party and money damages will not be a sufficient remedy for such breach.
 In the event that Receiving Party engages in, or threatens to engage in any act which violates any provision of this Agreement, Disclosing Party will be entitled, in addition to all other remedies which may be available to it under law, to seek injunctive relief (including, without limitation, temporary restraining orders, or preliminary or permanent injunctions) and specific enforcement of the terms of this Agreement.
 Disclosing Party will not be required to post a bond or other security in connection with the granting of any such relief.

 4.6.
 Redundancy.
-Notwithstanding anything to the contrary in this Agreement, LogRocket may retain Confidential Information after termination of this Agreement for such period of time agreed to by Customer and LogRocket.
-To the extent that LogRocket is required by law to maintain copies of Confidential Information, Customer Data, or records related to disclosure or handling of Confidential Information, LogRocket will be under no obligation to destroy such information.
-Furthermore, LogRocket will be permitted to retain such information, as LogRocket reasonably determines necessary to demonstrate to Customer or any regulatory authority, LogRocket's compliance with this Agreement or any applicable law or regulation.
+Notwithstanding anything to the contrary in this Agreement, (i) LogRocket may retain Confidential Information after termination of this Agreement for such period of time agreed to by Customer and LogRocket, (ii) to the extent that LogRocket is required by law to maintain copies of Confidential Information, Customer Data, or records related to disclosure or handling of Confidential Information, LogRocket will be under no obligation to destroy such information, (iii) LogRocket will be permitted to retain such information, as LogRocket reasonably determines necessary to demonstrate to Customer or any regulatory authority, LogRocket's compliance with this Agreement or any applicable law or regulation, and (iv) LogRocket will be permitted to retain such information in automatically created data backups, provided that LogRocket complies with its non-disclosure and non-use obligations under this Section 4 with respect to such information.
 At such time as LogRocket's basis for retaining such information ceases to exist, LogRocket will destroy such information as set forth above.

 Except as permitted under this Agreement or as required by law, Customer will not, and will not permit or encourage anyone else, to: